 According to Hays, high-potential employees whose companies do not offer flexible work options are less likely to aspire to top leadership roles.
 The top companies are listening and the public sector is already working towards a teleworking target of 12 per cent of its workforce by 2020.

 For some businesses, the jury is still out.
-Just this year there has been a movement away from flexible work options by major employers such as the Bank of America and Yahoo, but of course this is likely to vary depending on the type and size of the company.
+There has been a movement away from flexible work options by some major employers such as the Bank of America and Yahoo, but of course this is likely to vary depending on the type and size of the company.

-Every month seems to bring more evidence that our wellbeing is directly linked to our capacity to grasp that ever-elusive state of work–life balance – just this year we’ve seen the introduction of a Melbourne chapter of Workaholics Anonymous and greater links made between poor mental health and a lack of control over work hours.
-With workplace arrangements having such a significant impact, it appears that getting more flexibility isn’t just a utopian ideal, it’s a necessity.
+Every month seems to bring more evidence that our wellbeing is directly linked to our capacity to grasp that ever-elusive state of work–life balance.
+Greater links are made each day between poor mental health and a lack of control over work hours.
+With workplace arrangements having such a significant impact on our lives, it appears that getting more flexibility isn’t just a utopian ideal; it’s a necessity.